-In AD 305-306, just as the first tetrarchy was ending and the second beginning, the Roman mint of Siscia struck an AE type of unusual denomination.
-(The location is now Sisak, in modern Croatia, located on the river Sava near and southeast of Zagreb, about 1/3 the way from Aquileia to Belgrade.)
-We don't know what it was called then, but in modern literature it is often termed the "quarter follis" or "denarius."
-Although there were sixteen mints in the Roman empire striking coins at the time, only Siscia minted this small denomination, and only for a very short time.
-The usual denomination at the time was the large (26-28 mm) "nummus" which, for many years, has been called by collectors a "follis" (although now we have learned from Crawford the proper term is "nummus," but the newer term is not catching on).
+In AD 305-306, just as the first tetrarchy was ending and the second beginning, the Roman mint of Siscia (now Sisak in modern Croatia at the red marker) struck an AE type of unusual denomination for the Roman emperors Maximian, Constantius, and Galerius as Augusti and Severus II and Maximius II as Caesars.
+We don't know what the denomination was called then, but in modern literature it is often termed the "quarter follis" or "denarius."
+Although there were sixteen mints in the Roman empire striking coins at the time, only Siscia minted this small denomination (with one exception), and only for a very short time.
+The new denomination was only 19 mm, small compared to the usual denomination at the time which was the large (26-28 mm) "nummus" which, for many years, has been called by collectors a "follis" (although now we have learned from Crawford the proper term is "nummus," but the newer term is not catching on).
 Here are their relative sizes:

 |RIC Siscia# (for updated